ACRONIMAX/mobile-security/Readme.md

 ![](https://img.freepik.com/free-photo/smart-car-security-unlock-via-smartphone-digital-remix_53876-104933.jpg?w=2000&t=st=1674959085~exp=1674959685~hmac=b62ce5406222832be7dbba97c67d4a924409fed2d2ab2802f2f0d6712b1faa9d)
-# Some layers of security to your Mobile Apps
+# Mobile Security

-security is a huge term to discuss, but in this litle blog.
-We bring you some ideas than you can use to improve some security when build apps with the **Ionic Framework**, **React Native** or just **Native App**
+Security is a huge term to discuss, but in this litle blog.
+We bring you some ideas than you can use to improve your security when build apps with the **Ionic Framework**, **React Native** or just **Native App**

 Before we begin you must back-up your project in case you need to roll back any change you did it.
 Keep in mind that some tips are just for a specific framework and others can be shared.